 Once in the better bush clear of the windthrow, roughly 45 minutes should bring the stream forks.
 The penultimate section of track is over terraces.
 The hut is 10 minutes down from the forks.
 If the stream is high, the Table Top trail on the W may be picked up, a good 20 metres height above the stream.

-This spur, like many others in the region from Mangahao to Kapakapanui, has few mature trees – a tribute to the intensely destructive storm of 1936.
-Toppled remnants may still be seen.
-The bush-edge is reached 90 minutes from the spur-foot, and the main Southern Crossing track in another 40 minutes or so.
-The spur is less well defined towards the main ridge, but is marked by occasional iron standards.
+This spur, like many others in the region from Mangahao to Kapakapanui, has few mature trees – a tribute to the intensely destructive storm of 1936 – but the young forest is now flourishing.
+The bush-edge is reached 80 minutes from the spur-foot, and the main Southern Crossing track in another 40 minutes or so.
+The spur is less well defined towards the main ridge.

-Down: The track turn-off is about 75 metres uphill of the deeply eroded section (now by-passed) of old track between Table Top and Dennan, and is marked by a cairn and an iron standard.
-It heads at right angles from the main track, to where another iron standard will be seen.
+Down: The track turn-off is some 250 metres beyond the end of the flat section of track S of Table Top, and 30 to 40 minutes from Field Hut.
+It is marked by a DOC sign.
+It heads at right angles from the main track, to where an iron standard will be seen.
 The route then follows the spur for a little before dropping steeply R down a face to gain a small indistinct spur that improves as it leads to the valley.
-A few iron standards between cairn and bush-edge assist but the section of trail to bushedge, currently overgrown (2002), needs close attention in snow conditions or in heavy fog or rain.
-[This trail may be re-cut in 2003.??]
-At the spur- foot the trail crosses a small stream then traverses high TL terraces to the hut in 20 minutes.
+The trail is currently well padded but still needs close attention above the bush-edge in snow conditions or in heavy fog or rain.
+At the spur-foot the trail crosses a side-stream then traverses high TL terraces to the hut in 20 minutes.

 Down: Follow Penn Creek to its junction with the Otaki River, either down the old trail as far as the last slip 30 minutes below the hut, or down the streambed itself.
 Slips damage this trail segment.
 Regarding the Gorge Sidle Track, see the notes in 14.3 - do not bother with it.